deSHELL/arth-aie/README.md

-# Arth : A Fast and Powerful Arthimetric Coding Language 🔥
+# AIE : A Fast and Powerful Package Manager For Equations for Arth 🔥